MyreMylar/pygame_gui/docs/source/index.rst

  - Theme-able UI elements/widgets - you can use JSON theme files to change the colours, fonts and other appearance related details of your UI without touching your code.

  - A subset of HTML is supported for drawing word-wrapped text.
-Have bolded words in the middle of a paragraph of text!
+Have bold styled words in the middle of a paragraph of text!
    Stick a link in there!
 Go absolutely hog wild, within the bounds of the defined subset of HTML the module supports.

  - Buttons, text entry, scroll bars and drop down menus all supported, with more on the way.